openvswitch/ovs/Documentation/topics/userspace-tso.rst

 enabled, otherwise TSO can still be enabled but SCTP packets sent to the NIC will be dropped.

-There is no software implementation of TSO in conjunction with tunnels.
-So when VxLAN or Geneve tunnels are in use, all ports attached to the datapath must support TSO or packets using this combination of features will be dropped on ports without hardware TSO support.
-That also means guests using vhost-user in client mode will receive TSO packet regardless of TSO being enabled or disabled within the guest.
+There is a limited software implementation of TSO when tunnels are used which only supports VxLAN and Geneve.
+When these tunnels are used with TSO, not all ports attached to the datapath need to support hardware TSO.
+Guests using vhost-user in client mode will receive TSO packet regardless of TSO being enabled or disabled within the guest.

 All kernel devices that use the raw socket interface (veth, for example) require the kernel commit 9d2f67e43b73 ("net/packet: fix packet drop as of